lightsail-workshop/rekognition-workshop/content/lab/_index.md

         echo $AWS_ACCESS_KEY_ID

-* In the web-based SSH client enter the following
+* In the web-based SSH client enter the following using your Secret Access Key value

         AWS_SECRET_ACCESS_KEY=your Secret Access Key